 Online (Aquarius) and remote working (Saturn).

-Whether or not the infection will escalate, the pandemic threat is already challenging what is at the core of what makes us human: social engagement and belonging.
+The pandemic threat is already challenging what is at the core of what makes us human: social engagement and belonging.
 The virus is asking us to stop this interaction and replace it with social distance.

 But that’s so much more than social distancing that we need to come to terms with.
 Saturn will ask Aquarius to ‘uplevel’ and transform from a rebellious and spoiled adolescent into a responsible, society’s-interests-first citizen of the future.